dkfbasel/dkfbasel-search/readme.md

-# vue-search
+# dkfbasel-search
-vue-search is a fancy search component for vue.js 2.1+ taking advantage of the newly implemented scoped slots in vue.
+dkfbasel-search is a search component for vue.js 2.1+ handling search inputs and result rendering based on best practice experiences in terms of usability.
+For the most flexibility we are taking advantage of the newly implemented scoped slots in vue combined with vue transitions for high performance animations.

+Its simple usage makes it the best choice for your search implementation.
 Just pass your own search command and define the presentation of hints and results as you like.

 ## Requirements
 vue 2.1+